Code-Institute-Submissions/b1ndark-project2/README.md

 The website:

-- Starting at the begining the user will be presented with the ruins of a Castle in the Background
+- Starting at the beginning the user will be presented with the ruins of a Castle in the Background
 - Within the same page the user will have a box in the middle of the screen with options that when pressed:
     - START - option will take you to the difficulty mode
     - INSTRUCTIONS - option will pop up a box with all instructions needed to play the quiz